-- take your medications as prescribed, unless advised by your cardiologist - have a shower or bath (please do not use moisturizer or skin lotion on your chest)
+• take your medications as prescribed, unless advised by your cardiologist

+• have a shower or bath (please do not apply moisture or skin lotion on your chest)

-You might prefer to shave or remove any hair from the chest area (if possible) on your own.
+You may prefer to shave or remove any hair from the chest area (if possible) on your own.
 If not, we can do this for you on the day of the appointment.

-Please bring only essential items and avoid wearing jewellery or other valuables.
 We advise that you wear loose-fitting clothing to your appointment.